-In connection with the Quarterly Report of Quince Therapeutics, Inc. (the "Company") on Form 10-Q for the period ended June 30, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of Quince Therapeutics, Inc. (the "Company") on Form 10-Q for the period ended September 30, 2024 as filed with the Securities and Exchange Commission on the date hereof to which this Certification is attached as Exhibit 32.1 (the "Report"), I certify, pursuant to Rule 13a-149b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+The Report fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Date: November 13, 2024 Ву: /s/ Dirk Thye Dirk Thye Chief Executive Officer and Chief Medical Officer
-Company.

-Date: August 3, 2023 By: /s/ Dirk Thye

-Dirk Thye

-President and Chief Executive Officer

-(Principal Executive Officer)